 - Division I: If you play at a Division I school, you have five calendar years to play four seasons of competition.
 Your five-year clock starts when you enroll as a full-time student at any college.
-Your clock continues to tick down, even if you spend an academic year of residence as a result of transferring, if you redshirt, if you do not attend school or even if you enroll part time during your college career. - Divisions II and III: If you play at a Division II or III school, you have the first 10 semesters or 15 quarters in which you attend as a full-time student to complete your four seasons of participation.
+Your clock continues to tick down, even if you spend an academic year of residence as a result of transferring, redshirt, not attending school or enrolling part time during your college career. - Divisions II and III: If you play at a Division II or III school, you have the first 10 semesters or 15 quarters in which you attend as a full-time student to complete your four seasons of participation.
 You use a semester or quarter any time you attend class as a full-time student or enroll part time and compete for the institution.
 You do not use a term if you only attend part time with no competition or are not enrolled for a term.